 InvestNI provides the Business.info website which has information on the many different support packages available, including small business grants, rates holidays and many other issues.

-There is a portal on the Department for the Economy website which provides access to a Small Business Grant Scheme.
+There is information on the Department for the Economy website on the COVID-19 Business Support Grant Schemes.

 The UK Government has issued procurement policy notes on the payment of suppliers during the crisis.

 A wide range of industry groups and business support agencies have now created their own advice and guidance pages.
 These include the following:

 - British Irish Chamber of Commerce: COVID-19 (Coronavirus) Business Supports